ned14/outcome/doc/src/content/alternatives/leaf.md

 - Outcome's Result type encodes the type of the error in the function signature, which could be considered as more brittle and problematic for large scale code refactoring[^1].

-- Outcome is intended to be the ultimate error handling framework in a program (i.e. all third party custom error handling flows into Outcome via customisation point adapters), whereas LEAF is intended to be used ad hoc as needed.
+- Outcome is more strongly opinionated about being the ultimate error handling framework in a program (i.e. all third party custom error handling is assumed to flow into Outcome via customisation point adapters), whereas LEAF is less strongly opinionated, and yet provides equivalent functionality.

-LEAF therefore looks a lot more like standard C++ exception handling, but without the non-deterministic sad path at the cost of a slight impact on happy path runtime performance.
+LEAF therefore looks more like standard C++ exception handling, but without the non-deterministic sad path at the cost of a slight impact on happy path runtime performance.
 LEAF's current design was completed in 2020.

 If you need an error handling framework which has predictable sad path overhead unlike C++ exceptions, but you otherwise want similar syntax and use experience to C++ exceptions, LEAF is a very solid choice.